 Where to eat in Costa Rica: Cafe y Macadamia location

-Cafe y Macadamia is perched above the shores of Lake Arenal and offers beautiful views of the lake and surrounding area.
+Cafe y Macadamia is perched above the shores of Lake Arenal and offers beautiful views of the lake and surrounding area, which is often considered one of the best Central American destinations.
 The lake is popular for a variety of water sports, so when it isn’t cloudy or raining, you may catch a glimpse of people kayaking, windsurfing, or paddleboarding on the water.

 We stopped at Cafe y Macadamia on our way from the Guanacaste province to La Fortuna.
 We didn’t know where to eat in Costa Rica; we simply planned to find a place along the way and stop for lunch.
 We noticed a lot of signs for Cafe y Macadamia along the way and decided to stop there.
 I’m glad we did!
 If you plan to make the same drive across Costa Rica from the beach to the rain forest, you’ll definitely want to stop at Cafe y Macadamia for lunch or even just for a cup of coffee and dessert.
 There are other great places to stop along your route, as well, like the Llanos de Cortes waterfall, that will break up the 2 1/2 hour drive, and make for a awesome day.